-- Households in which one or adult member does not provide informed consent for themselves or their dependents. - Households entering a domestic violence program or currently fleeing or in danger from a domestic violence, dating violence, sexual assault, human trafficking or a stalking situation.

-- Minors (under the age of 13) entering programs independently (without a parent or guardian). - Households in programs which are required by funders to report HIV/AIDS status.
+- Households in which one or more adult members have not provide informed consent for themselves or their dependents. - Households entering a domestic violence program or currently fleeing or in danger from a domestic violence, dating violence, sexual assault, human trafficking or a stalking situation. - Minors (under the age of 13) entering programs independently (without a parent or guardian). - Households in programs which are required by funders to report HIV/AIDS status.